ialbert/biostar-central/docs/install.md

 	# Install the requirements.
     pip install --upgrade -r conf/requirements/base.txt

-	# Load the environment variables.
-    source conf/defaults.env

 	# Initialize, import test data and run the site.
     ./biostar.sh init import run

-Visit ``http://locahost:8080`` to see the site loaded with default settings.
+Visit ``http://localhost:8080`` to see the site loaded with default settings.

 The default admin is ``1@lvh.me`` password ``1@lvh.me``.
 The default email handler will print to the console.
 You can reset the password